sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 Sensu executes mutators during the **[transform][16]** stage of the [observability pipeline][17].

-Handlers can specify a mutator to execute and transform observability event data before any handlers are applied.
+[Pipelines][27] can specify a mutator to execute and transform observability event data before any handlers are applied.
-When the Sensu backend processes an event, it checks the handler for the presence of a mutator and executes that mutator before executing the handler.
+When the Sensu backend processes an event, it checks the pipeline for the presence of a mutator and executes that mutator before executing the handler.

 Mutators accept input/data via `STDIN` and can parse JSON event data.
 They output JSON data (modified event data) to `STDOUT` or `STDERR`.